This blog focuses on building and designing aircraft landing gear using Modelon Impact, and the integrated Aircraft Dynamics Library (ADL).

 When designing the landing gear of a commercial aircraft, aviation engineers need to consider two key aspects.

-- Retracting Kinematics – An aerospace engineer needs to consider the retracting kinematics so that the landing gear can be bestowed.
+- Retracting Kinematics – An aerospace engineer needs to consider the retracting kinematics so that the landing gear can be stowed.
 The aircraft landing gear must satisfy several constraints from the aircraft system, such as maximum take-off weight, wing thickness, and engine size, all affecting the landing gear weight, size, and packing.

 - Ground Stability – An aerospace engineer needs to consider the interaction between the tires and the tarmac.
 As being one of the few non-redundant load-bearing parts in an aircraft, it is extremely important that they function well during a variety of conditions.